fedor-konovalenko/a_hockey/README.md

 - torch==2.0.1+cu117 / torchvision==0.15.2+cu117
 - torch==1.13.1+cu116 / torchvision==0.14.1+cu116

-**Install Grounding DINO and Segment Anything Model**
+**InstallGrounding DINO and Segment Anything Model**

-We use grounded segment anything as our image model.
+In this project the Grounded SegmentAnything is used as image processing model.
 It consists of two components: Grounding DINO - for zero-shot detection and Segment Anything Model (SAM) - for converting boxes into segmentations.

 ```bash
 cd ..